ShareFacebook Twitter AddThis

 - Your octopus is now ready to go into the pot.
 If the recipe you have in mind entails cutting the octopus into pieces, it is advisable to do so only once it is cooked.

 - Drop the octopus into a saucepan of unsalted boiling water or, better still, steam it.
+Bring to a boil, simmer and cook for 30 minutes or until tender (you'll know it is ready when you can pierce it with a fork or knife).

 - After cooking, let it cool for a couple of hours.